openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getBoolean(resId: number): boolean

-Obtains the Boolean result corresponding to the specified resource ID.
+Obtains a Boolean result based on the specified resource ID.
 This API returns the result synchronously.

 **System capability**: SystemCapability.Global.ResourceManager